fkretlow/metrico/README.md

 **Sibelius:** Not tested.
 I expect Metrico to work fine with Sibelius 2018.11 or greater.

-### Donations
-Metrico is licensed under the SIL Open Font License.
+_Metrico is licensed under the SIL Open Font License.
 That means that it is free to use.
 Developing fonts does take time and effort though.
-If you find the font useful, please consider supporting me with a donation via [paypal.](https://paypal.me/floriankretlow)
+If you find the font useful, please consider supporting me with a donation via [paypal.](https://paypal.me/floriankretlow)_